WebOrigami/docs/src/content/language/tutorial.md

 }
 ```

-Everything in between the `{ }` curly braces defines the top level of the site.
-For now, this defines a single thing you can think of as a file even though it's not stored anywhere.
+Everything between the `{ }` curly braces defines the top level of the site.
+For now, this defines a single thing you can think of as a "file" even though it's not stored anywhere.
 The name or _key_ for this file is "index.html".
 The contents or _value_ of this file is the text "Hello".

 You're going to work on this `site.ori` file so that it creates the About Us site.
 The `index.html` page will eventually become the main About Us page.

-<span class="tutorialStep"></span> **Try it:** Edit the text in the formula for `index.html` to give it more content, like: Hello, world!
+<span class="tutorialStep"></span> **Try it:** Edit the quoted text in the formula for `index.html` to give it more content, like: Hello, world!

 After a moment, the Glitch preview window should refresh to show: Hello, world!